 - 1 cup sugar

 - 1/2 cup packed light brown sugar

 - 2 large eggs

 - 1 cup dried cherries

-Preheat the oven to 325°F. Line a 9-by-13-inch baking pan with foil, allowing excess to hang over at least two edges of the pan.
-Coat the foil with nonstick spray and set aside.
+Preheat the oven to 350°F. Line an 9-by-13-inch baking pan with foil, allowing the excess to hang over at least two edges of the pan.
+Coat the foil with cooking spray and set aside.

 Transfer the pan to a wire rack to cool to room temperature, then remove the brownies from the pan by lifting the foil overhang.
 Cut the brownies into squares and serve.
-(You can store the brownies in an airtight container at room temperature for up to 3 days or in the freezer for up to several months.)
+(You can store the brownies in an airtight container at room temperature for up to about a week or in the freezer for up to several months.)

 NOTE Dutched or alkalized cocoa powder helps make these brownies chewy and dense.
 If you prefer brownies that are more cakey, go with natural cocoa powder.